abend0c1/jam/README.md

         SELECT MEMBER=MEM2
         SELECT MEMBER=MEM3

-    Side note: the above can actually be done by a single JAM statement:
+    Side note: the above is by way of an example and can actually be done by a single JAM statement in this case:

         ..copy my.pds(mem1,mem2,mem3) your.pds